openebs/openebs/k8s/vagrant/README.md

 vagrant ssh kubemaster-01 -c "cat ~/.kube/config" > demo-kube-config
 ```

-*Note: If you have a single Kubernetes cluster on your host, you could copy the demo-kube-config to ~/.kube/config, and avoid specifiying the parameter --kubeconfig in the kubectl commands*
+*Note: If you have a single Kubernetes cluster on your host, you could copy the demo-kube-config to ~/.kube/config, and avoid specifying the parameter --kubeconfig in the kubectl commands*

 ### Verify